sanjugowda216/FiveAI/THEME_QUICK_START.md

 ## What's New?

-A beautiful dark/light theme system has been added to HighFive with these features:
+A beautiful dark/light theme system has been added to High5 with these features:

 ### ✨ Features
 - **🖥️ System Theme (Default)**: Automatically follows your OS settings